cs1302uga/cs1302-ce02/README.md

 1. Navigate to the `src` directory.
 In this example, `src` is the default package for source code.
    Inside of the `src` directory, create a file called `Hello.java`.
 Within this file, write a Java program to read in the user's name and then output `Hello, <user>` with their name instead of `<user>`.
 Your program should work **without any import statements**.
-What is the line of java code to instantiate a `Scanner` object without importing the class?
+Write the full line of java code to instantiate a `Scanner` object without importing the class in your notes.

 1. Compile and run your code directly from the default package.
 Don't use the `-d` option for `javac` in this step.
 In which directory is the compiled code contained?

    Once you are confident that it is working, remove the _compiled_ (byte) code (not your source code).

-1. Move the `Hello` class (source code) into the `cs1302.example` package.
+1. Move the `Hello.java` file (source code) into the `cs1302.example` package.
 What two things must be done to accomplish this?

 1. For better organization, let's separate the source code from the compiled code.
 Directly inside the `exercise2` directory, add a subdirectory called `bin`.
 This directory will be the default package for our compiled code.
 From within `exercise2`, what is the single command to compile `Hello.java` and place the compiled code into the `bin` directory?
+Remember to use tab completion when typing in Unix to avoid mistakes and save you time!

 1. From the `exercise2` directory, what is the single command to run the `Hello` program?